qemqemqem/articlesong/README.md

 1. Click the extension button on any webpage
 2. Extension extracts the article text
-3. Claude AI generates custom lyrics based on the content
+3. AI generates custom lyrics based on the content (Claude or SunoAPI)
 4. Suno AI creates a song from those lyrics
 5. Audio plays directly in your browser!